-3. Table II shows that Alliance country oil imports (product and product equivalents)(3) from Communist countries in 1974 (25.7 million tons) fell by 3.3 million tons or 11.4% as compared with the previous year.
-In relative terms, this drop was twice as great as the reduction in total Alliance country oil purchases (-5.4%)(4); it reflects, first and foremost, the contraction of crude and semi-refined oil deliveries by the Communist countries which fell from 14.5 to 8.2 million tons (see Table III).
-On the other hand, deliveries of petroleum products rose significantly, from 15.5 to 18 million
+3. Table II shows that Alliance country oil imports (product and product equivalents)(3) from Communist countries in 1974 (25.7 million tons) fell by 3.3 million tons or 11.4% as compared with the previous year(4).
+In relative terms, this drop was twice as great as the reduction in total Alliance country oil purchases (-5.4%)(5); it reflects, first and foremost, the contraction of crude and semi-refined oil deliveries by the Communist countries which fell from 14.5 to 8.2 million tons (see Table III).
+On the other hand, deliveries of petroleum products rose significantly, from 15.5 to 18 million tons.

-- (1) In this paper, the term "Communist countries" covers the Soviet Union, Albania, Bulgaria, Czechoslovakia, Hungary, Poland, Rumania and the GDR - (2) The previous study was issued on 11th June, 1975 under reference AC/127-WP/430 - (3) "Product equivalents" are obtained by converting crude and semi-refined oil into petroleum products by means of a fictitious reduction figure of 70% - (4) This last figure does not take account of imports by Greece, for which no 1974 figures are available r, tons.
 These 1974 figures provide further evidence of a change in the pattern of Communist country oil exports to the Alliance with the proportion of petroleum products growing relatively faster than that of crude and semi-refined oil.

-Crude and semirefined oil accounted for 70% of the total as compared with 53% in 1973 and 44% in 1971.
-This development can be explained by the fact that profit margins on refined products are generally higher than on crude oil; it could also be indicative of increased Soviet refinery capacity.
+- (1) In this paper, the term "Communist countries" covers the Soviet Union, Albania, Bulgaria, Czechoslovakia, Hungary, Poland, Rumania and the GDR - (2) The previous study was issued on 11th June, 1975 under reference AC/127-WP/430 - (3) "Product equivalents", are obtained by converting crude and semi-refined oil into petroleum products by means of a fictitious reduction figure of 7% - (4) In 1975, however, Soviet oil exports to the non-Communist world grew by some 20% from 44 million tons to 53.4 million tons - (5) This last figure does not take account of imports by Greece, for which no 1974 figures are available